 To keep your waistline from expanding in the process, plan ahead with some healthy road trip snacks.
 They may involve some preparation, but you’ll reach your destination feeling energetic and adventurous rather than lethargic and bloated.

 1. The Essentials: Be sure to take a cooler for food and drinks that need to be kept cool then pack another bag for your non-refrigerated snacks.
 Also, carry some wet wipes, napkins, paper towels for possible spills, a couple bags for trash, and a few utensils.

-2. “Omega Muffins”: If you plan on dining on the road come breakfast time, prepare some muffins ahead.
-Make it easy on yourself and bake them a few weeks before your trip and keep them frozen until you’re ready to go.
+2. Homemade Muffins: If you plan on dining on the road come breakfast time, prepare some ‘produce’ muffins (made with apple, banana, carrot, or pumpkin) and flax eggs (instead of real eggs).
+Make it easy on yourself and bake them a few weeks before your trip, and keep them frozen until you’re ready to go.

 3. Fresh Fruit and Vegetables: Chips, candy, sodas, and pastries may be the easy go-to snack at road stops, but they’re loaded with sugar, fat and preservatives — not to mention calories.

 Kids love dips for dunking their crunchy veggies, so a little guacamole, salsa, hummus or ranch are great options to take along.
 Also, a chilled fruit salad is always refreshing, thirst-quenching and a welcome treat when you’re on the road.
 It’s well-worth the time that’s needed to prepare ahead.

 4. Peanut, Almond or Sunflower Butter: Nut and seed butters are a nice staple for filling those troughs running through the celery.
 And they’re not just for the kids — adults like them too!
 Sprinkle some organic raisins on top for your traditional “Ants on a Log” snack.
 Peanut/almond/sunflower butters pair well with bananas and apple slices too.